unravelin/ravelinjs/CONTRIBUTING.md

 Have a read of the [README](README.md) to understand which parts of our library is meant to do what.

-## 2. Use the expected NodeJS v18.
+## 2. Use the expected Node.js v18.

 CI runs [node:18-alpine](.cloudbuild/ci.yaml).